KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

   bool native_spec_constant() const noexcept;

   // Available if module_status::executable
-  // Retrive the value of the spec constant associated with this module.
+  // Retrieve the value of the specialization constant associated with this module.
   // Call only valid from the host. template<class T, spec_id<T>& s> spec_constant<T, s> get_spec_constant(handler&);

   // Available if module_status::executable
   //              Only from C++17
-  // Set the value of the spec constant.
+  // Set the value of the specialization constant.
   // Call only valid from the host. template<auto& s>
   spec_constant<typename std::remove_reference_t<decltype(s)>::type, s>
     get_spec_constant(handler&);

   // Available if module_status::input
-  // Set the value of the spec constant.
+  // Set the value of the specialization constant.
   // Call only valid from the host. template<class T, spec_id<T>& s> void set_spec_constant(T);

   // Available if module_status::input
   //              Only from C++17
-  // Set the value of the spec constant.
+  // Set the value of the specialization constant.
   // Call only valid from the host. template<auto& s>
   void set_spec_constant(typename std::remove_reference_t<decltype(s)>::type);